mpokrass/Personality-notes/psych-356.md

 ### Buddhism: Freedom from Anxiety

-Life is _Dukkha_ (friction and frustration).
+Life is Duke (friction and frustration).
 A bad axle-hole, you have friction, it is wobbling in the hole, will have breakdowns.
 Life is suffering, and then we die.
 The reason we have this friction is because of desire (_krishna_), craving.
 There is a solution, an 8-fold path.
 Have to yoke yourself with your ideals, they float, they are transcendent.
 First 5 steps are about living right, mostly related to kindness and care for others.
 Last 3 steps are about getting over yourself, stopping caring about mortal things.
 It doesn't matter that you die anymore, because you're not focused on yourself.

 Strip away a lot of the ritualistic elements of religion, mostly go for the noble path.
 From "wandering about" to "intentional living".
 Don't over attach to the fruits of your goals.
 Stay in this world, strive in service of your ideals, but with awareness.